The Angry Beavers: Challenges, censorship, and "Bye Bye Beavers"

-While the show was popular and was renewed for four seasons, Schauer continued to push against the network's Standards and Practices division.
-"We were significantly over budget, behind schedule, and had generally worn out our welcome [with the network]" recalled series co-developer Keith Kaczorek.
-As the series faced cancellation, the crew devised a final episode, "Bye Bye Beavers", where the Beavers are informed by mail that their show is cancelled.
-During the episode, they openly criticize the network for cancelling shows and syndication, wrestle with their existence as cartoon characters, and even referencing the infamous censoring of the words "shut up".
-The episode was set to end with both beavers being "killed off" and sent to cartoon heaven.
-The episode was expected to be fully produced, as Nickelodeon initially approved the premise of the episode, but as production went on they reverted their decision.
-Production was halted as the episode went against the network's policies of forbidding any reference to a show ending or characters dying.
-As a result, the episode only exists in the form of leaked storyboards and audio (the latter being released by Richard Steven Horvitz, voice of Daggett, in 2006).
-Margie Cohn, then-executive vice president of the network's original programming, admitted that the episode's script was "beautifully crafted, funny, and clever", but ultimately the network was against the idea of killing off characters that its audience had grown to love.
+While the show was popular and was renewed for four seasons, staff continued to push against the network's Standards and Practices division.
+"We were significantly over budget, behind schedule, and had generally worn out our welcome [with the network]," recalled series co-developer Keith Kaczorek.
+As the series faced cancellation, the crew devised a finale segment, "Bye Bye Beavers," where the Beavers are informed by mail that their show is cancelled.
+During the segment, they openly criticize the network for cancelling shows and syndication, wrestle with their existence as cartoon characters, and even reference the censoring of the phrase "shut up."
+The segment was set to end with both beavers being "killed off" and sent to cartoon heaven.
+The segment was expected to be fully produced, as Nickelodeon initially approved the premise of the segment, but as production went on they reversed their decision.
+Production was halted as the segment went against the network's policies of forbidding any reference to a show ending or characters dying.
+As a result, the segment only exists in the form of leaked storyboards and audio (the latter being released by Richard Steven Horvitz, voice of Daggett, in 2006).
+Margie Cohn, then-Executive Vice President of the network's original programming, admitted that the segment's script was "beautifully crafted, funny, and clever," but ultimately the network was against the idea of killing off characters that its audience had grown to love.

 Schauer would sometimes poke fun at the network's demands.
-The episode "The Legend of Kid Friendly" (where the Beavers face off against a cowboy literally named "Kid Friendly") was created as a response to broadcast standards notes received from the network.
-"One of the most repeated notes was 'make sure it's kid-friendly', so it seemed natural to write a story around the comment", said Schauer.
-Weapons featured on the show typically received feedback requesting them be redesigned to be "larger and more colorful", to which the crew would happily oblige.
-Despite the crew typically being at odds with network censorship, Schauer considers the experience working with Nickelodeon a positive one.
+The segment "The Legend of Kid Friendly" (where the Beavers face off against a cyborg cowboy literally named "Kid Friendly") was created as a response to broadcast standards notes received from the network.
+"One of the most repeated notes was 'make sure it's kid-friendly,' so it seemed natural to write a story around the comment," said Schauer.
+Weapons featured in the show typically received feedback requesting them be redesigned to be "larger and more colorful," to which the crew would easily oblige.
+Despite the crew typically being at odds with network censorship, Schauer considers the general experience of working with Nickelodeon a positive one.

-The Angry Beavers was the final (and most notable) animated series produced by Gunther-Wahl Productions Inc., which was later shut down in 2001, after the series ended its run.
+The Angry Beavers was the final (and most notable) animated series produced by Gunther-Wahl Productions Inc., which was later shut down in 2001, two years before the series ended its run.